Blog / Outsourcing Foundations

 What are outsourcing foundations?

-Outsourcing foundations are the role, workflow, access, review, and scorecard pieces you prepare before handing work to a VA, offshore assistant, or outside support provider.
+Outsourcing foundations are the role, work process, access, review, and scorecard pieces you prepare before handing work to a VA, offshore assistant, or outside support provider.

 What should I outsource first?

-Start with one repeatable, low-risk lane such as inbox triage, scheduling, CRM cleanup, simple reporting, file organization, research, or routine follow-up.
+Start with one repeatable, safe lane such as inbox sorting, scheduling, CRM cleanup, simple reporting, file organization, research, or routine follow-up.

 How long should the first outsourcing pilot run?

 Run the first pilot for 30 days.
-That gives enough time to set access, test 3 workflows, review quality, and decide whether to keep, tighten, or expand the lane.
+That gives enough time to set access, test 3 work processes, review quality, and decide whether to keep, tighten, or expand the lane.

 Sources